 In the Volkskrant of today (Dutch only) a story was published on 'predatory journals' and how hundreds of Dutch scientists have published in these journals in recent years.
 Several news media followed with stories on this topic.
 'Predatory journals' are journals which misuse the open access publishing model to make money.
 A phenomenon that sadly isn't new.
 Luckily there are tips on recognizing these 'predatory journals'.

-On the page Quality and open access you will find more advice on assessing the quality of open access journals.
+On the page Quality and open access you will find more information about assessing the quality of an open access journal

-Any doubts about a journal or other questions about open access publishing?
-Please send an email to firstname.lastname@example.org.
+Do you have any doubts about a journal or if you have other questions about open access publishing, please contact the library: email@example.com